 Comcast Sports Net Chicago (iOS | Android) is similar to the general purpose sports apps above, but focuses on coverage of the Cubs, White Sox, Bears, Bulls, and Blackhawks.
 Like the cable network, what the CSN-C app lacks in broad focus, it makes up with in-depth coverage for the teams you actually want to hear about.
 Similar apps exist for most regional sports networks, except for those owned by Fox.
 On Android, all the Comcast networks are lumped into a single app.

 The other one I use is the Iowa Hawkeyes Sports App (iOS | Android) done by CBS Sports in conjunction with the U of I. This application gives you news and scores from not just the Men’s Football and Basketball team, but all men’s and women’s teams.
 CBS has similar apps for 58 other NCAA Division I programs, and similar apps exist for most D-I schools as well as most pro teams.

-Live streaming of games, both video and audio is generally controlled by the league.
+Live streaming of games or sporting events like the upcoming Qatar World Cup, both video and audio is generally controlled by the league.
 Most major and collegiate leagues as well as some of the major networks have their own apps.
 I’ll give you the rundown of a few of them here.